Bladetrain3r/CPAF/GeminiStruct/nullstate.md

 **Recursion:**  The null state concept can be applied recursively.
 Systems can have subsystems, each with its own relative null state.

-## **[Entropy Connection]**
+## **Entropy Connection**
-At it's most fundamental level, a null state is a representation of maximum entropy - a state from which no meaningful information can be derived.
+At its most fundamental level, a null state is a representation of maximum entropy.
+Systems tend towards a null state, a state from which no meaningful information can be derived.

+### Axiom of a null state:
+Change is the most fundamental descriptor.